Ed Craven Net Worth and Life 2026: Stake Casino Founder

 He has said his fascination with the industry traces back to a family cruise when he was 12.
 He won around $6,000 on a snowball jackpot bingo game, and the flashing lights and the thrill of the win stuck with him.
 It was an early hint of where his career would eventually go.

-RuneScape filled a lot of his teenage years, but it was the money angle that pulled him in, not the gameplay.
+RuneScape filled much of his teenage years, but it was the money aspect that pulled him in, not the gameplay.
 The game had a staking feature, where players put their virtual items on the line in head-to-head matchups.
 That mechanic clearly left a mark – it is where the name Stake would eventually come from.
+The RuneScape staking scene is the direct origin story of everything Craven would later build.

 How Ed Craven Made His Money